three/dotfiles/README.md

 The `colors` folder contains all non-default themes for use with this setup.
 Most themes should contain a header saying where they originally came from.
 See [Vivify](http://bytefluent.com/vivify/) for more themes.

 Some color schemes require a 256-color terminal that detects properly.
-See http://vim.wikia.com/wiki/256_colors_setup_for_console_Vim for more information.
+See http://vim.wikia.com/wiki/256_colors_setup_for_console_Vim for more information (tl;dr; `export TERM=screen-256color-bce` and use neovim).

 ## Plugins